-This cowl uses the aligned puff stitch to create a gorgeous texture.
+This crochet cowl uses the aligned puff stitch to create a gorgeous texture.
 It’s a simple hdc4tog stitch that creates the puff and the single crochet and chain stitches align them perfectly.

 The pattern comes in one size.
 Exact gauge is not necessary.

 You can customize this cowl to be as long or short as you please.